 And more importantly, one he says you can use to make big gains in the stock market, even during times of recession and economic uncertainty.

 Sounds good, but is it legit?
 True Momentum isn’t a scam, it’s a subscription service created by Paul Mampilly that gives you 24 opportunities to make over 300% gains in your stock market portfolio within 12 months.

 But it does cost $1,995 per year and as with any investment, there are risks involved.

 Let’s take a closer look at what True Momentum is about, who Paul Mampilly is and whether or not it’s a legit way to make money in the stock market.

 What’s True Momentum About?

-True Momentum is a stock market trading strategy created by well known investor, Paul Mampilly.
-His strategy focusses on 24 stocks Paul has personally vetted, and that he believes can make you 300% or more gains within a 12 month period.
+True Momentum is a stock market trading strategy created by well-known investor, Paul Mampilly.
+His strategy focuses on 24 stocks Paul has personally vetted, and that he believes can make you 300% or more gains within a 12 month period.

 In the True Momentum video presentation, Paul gives numerous examples of stocks he picked that have given him huge gains over the years.
 Even during the 2008 financial crisis and even when some mainstream media and leading economists were warning people not to buy them.

 All told, he says he used this strategy to grow his portfolio by 351% in 2008, 227% in 2011, and 305% in 2017.